 Parents have the right to request that their children are withdrawn from religious lessons and assemblies on the grounds of conscience.
 You are asked to write to the Headteacher to request exemption.
 Where this is the case the child will be suitably supervised elsewhere in school.

-As part of our healthy schools policy (as well as our concern for the safety and well being of the children) Year 5 children have the opportunity of improving their biking skills through a programme which is run in the summer term.
+Children in Year 5 have the opportunity of improving their biking skills through a Cycling Proficiency Programme which is run in the summer term.